 Following extraction, replacing the missing tooth helps maintain proper bite function, prevents shifting of adjacent teeth, and preserves jawbone structure.
 Dental implants provide the most natural-feeling and longest-lasting replacement option, integrating with your jawbone to create stable, permanent tooth replacement.

-Other replacement options include fixed bridges using adjacent teeth for support and removable partial dentures, providing an economical replacement for one or more missing teeth.
-Your oral surgeon discusses replacement options during extraction planning, helping you understand the benefits and considerations of each approach.
+Other replacement options include fixed bridges using adjacent teeth for support and removable partial dentures, which provide an economical solution for replacing one or more missing teeth.
+Your oral surgeon will discuss replacement options during extraction planning, helping you understand the benefits and considerations of each approach.

-When you need tooth extraction in Staten Island, Legacy Oral Surgery provides the skilled surgical care and comprehensive treatment planning necessary for successful outcomes and optimal healing.
-Our experienced oral surgeons know extraction can feel overwhelming, and we are committed to providing gentle, effective care while keeping you comfortable throughout the process.
-With over 35 years of combined experience and a dedication to patient comfort, our team delivers results protecting your oral health and setting the stage for successful smile restoration.
+When you need tooth extraction in Staten Island, Legacy Oral Surgery provides comprehensive surgical care and treatment planning focused on successful outcomes and optimal healing.
+Our team understands extraction can feel overwhelming, and we are committed to providing gentle, effective care while keeping you comfortable throughout the process.
+With over 35 years of combined professional experience and a dedication to patient comfort, our oral surgeons deliver care that protects your oral health and sets the stage for a successful smile restoration.

-We believe every extraction should be approached as part of comprehensive oral health care, considering both immediate needs and long-term restoration goals.
-From careful pre-operative planning through successful healing and tooth replacement, we provide the attention and clinical excellence necessary for optimal outcomes.
-Do not let a problematic tooth continue causing pain or threatening your oral health.
-Contact Legacy Oral Surgery today to learn how we can help with gentle, effective tooth extraction and comprehensive restoration planning.
+We believe every extraction should be approached as part of comprehensive oral health care, with both your immediate needs and long-term restoration goals in mind.
+From careful pre-operative planning through healing and tooth replacement, we provide the attention and clinical care necessary for the best possible outcome.
 Call us at (718) 948-2900 or complete our online contact form to schedule your consultation and take the first step toward relief.